Festa Junina: Traditions

 In Brazil, the festival is primarily practiced by rural farmers.
-Men dress up as farm boys with large straw hats and women wear pigtails, freckles, painted gap teeth and red-checkered dresses.
+Men dress up as farm boys with large straw hats and women wear pigtails, freckles, painted gap teeth and red checked dresses.

 Dances throughout the festival surround "quadrilha".
 Most of these dances emerge from 19th-century Europe, which were brought by the Portuguese.
 The "quadrilha" features couple formations around a mock wedding whose bride and groom are the central focus of the dance.
 This reflects the fertility of the land.
 There are various types of dance within the category of quadrilha.
 Cana-Verde, a subcategory of fandango dance styles, are more popular in the south and are primarily improvised.
 Dances involving Bumba Meu Boi are also present during this festival.
-Here, the dance revolves around a woman desiring to eat the tongue of an ox.
+Here, the dance revolves around a woman wanting to eat the tongue of an ox.
 Her husband kills the ox, to the dismay of the ox's owner.
 A healer enters and resuscitates the ox, and all participants celebrate.

-Another popular dance is the “dança das fitas” (maypole dance), in which a tall pole is decorated with colorful ribbons.
+Another popular dance is the "dança das fitas" (maypole dance), in which a tall pole is decorated with colorful ribbons.
 Dancers, usually children or young adults, each hold a ribbon and move in patterns around the pole, weaving the ribbons into intricate designs.
 This vibrant and interactive dance often symbolizes community and unity.

-In Northeast, Accompanying these dances is a genre of music known as Forró.
+In the Northeast, accompanying these dances is a genre of music known as Forró.
 This traditional genre primarily uses accordions and triangles, and focuses on the life and struggle of Sertanejo people.
 The music greatly focuses on saudade, a feeling of nostalgia or forlorn, for rural farm life.
 More modern versions of the music can include guitars, fiddles, and drums.

 Many games targeted at children are present at Festa Juninas, especially at festivals hosted in schools serving as a fundraiser.